Prag8855/aab/content/guides/work-visa.md

 If you are **not** a citizen of {{ BESCHV_26_COUNTRIES }}, you must have...[^48]

 - [ ] **Vocational training**
     This means that you received professional training to do this job.
 Your training must be [recognised by the *Agentur für Arbeit*](#get-your-education-recognised).
-It must be equivalent to 2 years of professional training in Germany. {# Mention training obtained in Germany #}
+It must be equivalent to 2 years of training in Germany.

 If you are **not** a citizen of {{ BESCHV_26_1_COUNTRIES }}, you must have...[^49]